 You can count on Alfa Laval expertise and resources in all phases of planning, engineering and working with your PureBallast solution.
 In addition to our own deep knowledge and experience, we have a worldwide network of trained and capable engineering partners.
 Everything you require – from feasibility studies and financing to commissioning, training and global service – is readily available.

 For a clear picture of what we offer, download our total solutions brochure.
-There you will find a concise overview of how we meet your needs at each step of the way.
+There you´ll find a concise overview of how we meet your needs at each step of the way.

 A unique combination of capabilities sets PureBallast 3 apart from any other ballast water treatment system.

-PureBallast 3 offers unmatched biological disinfection performance in any type of water: fresh, brackish or marine.
+PureBallast 3 offers unmatched biological disinfection performance in all water salinities: fresh, brackish or marine.
 This includes water in liquid form at frigid temperatures, as well as the low-clarity conditions in challenging harbours and waterways.
 Even in low-clarity waters with UV transmittance as low as 42%, the system can perform at full flow, which lets you ballast and deballast efficiently.

 PureBallast 3 is fully enclosed, fully automated and thoroughly integrated with the ballast water system.
 In other words, its operation requires nothing from the crew.

 Likewise, PureBallast 3 needs no salt or chemicals, even when operating in fresh water.
 No dosing is involved, and there are no tanks or ventilation systems needed to manage consumables or residuals.

 PureBallast 3 is an inline system in which the major components (filter and reactor) are incorporated into the ballast water piping.
 The reactor, which is made of superaustenetic stainless steel for a lifetime of at least 20 years, has a diameter only marginally larger than that of the piping itself.
 This creates a highly flexible system with a small footprint, which is especially important for retrofits.